 Compensation Committee.
-Our compensation committee (the "Compensation Committee") met seven times during the fiscal year ending December 31, 2021.
+The Compensation Committee met nine times during the fiscal year ended December 31, 2022.
 This committee currently has two (2) members: Ms. Peters (Chairperson) and Mr. Chung.
 Our Compensation Committee's role and responsibilities are set forth in the Compensation Committee's written charter and includes reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of our board of directors are carried out and that such policies, practices and procedures contribute to our success.
-Our Compensation Committee also administers our 2018 Equity Incentive Plan, 2019 Employee, Director and Consultant Equity Incentive Plan and 2020 Employee, Director and Consultant Equity Incentive Plan.
+Our Compensation Committee also administers our 2018 Equity Incentive Plan (the "2018 Plan"), 2019 Employee, Director and Consultant Equity Incentive Plan (the "2019 Plan") and 2020 Employee, Director and Consultant Equity Incentive Plan (the "2020 Plan").
 The Compensation Committee is responsible for the determination of the compensation of our chief executive officer, and shall conduct its decision making process with respect to that issue without the chief executive officer present.
 All members of the Compensation Committee qualify as independent under the definition promulgated by the Nasdaq Stock Market.

 Our Compensation Committee has adopted processes and procedures for determining executive and director compensation.
 Generally, our Compensation Committee evaluates and approves our compensation practices for the current year and determines compensation levels.
 The Compensation Committee annually evaluates the Chief Executive Officer's performance in light of relevant corporate goals and objectives, and approves, or recommends to the board of directors for approval, the Chief Executive Officer's compensation.
 For executives other than the Chief Executive Officer, our Compensation Committee annually reviews and approves, or recommends to the board of directors for approval, the compensation of such executive officers.
-Additionally, our Compensation Committee annually reviews and approves, or recommends to the board of directors, including with respect to any equity-based plans.
+Additionally, our Compensation Committee annually reviews and approves, or recommends to the board of directors for approval, the compensation of our directors, including with respect to any equity-based plans.
 The enumerated processes and procedures of our Compensation Committee are included in our Compensation Committee's written charter, which is publicly available on our website at: https://investors.hydrofarm.com/governance/documents-charters.